 Guatemala’s history is not easy or happy, but before climbing into some of the atrocities, let me emphasize how impressed and happy I am with the changes in this country!

 It has been at least six years since my last visit and nearly 20 since I first took a bus from Belize to Guatemala’s jungly northern region of Petén.
 Back then – two year hence of a 36 year civil war, Guatemala was poor.
 Really poor.

 It still is, but the roads have improved, the border was friendly (although it still extracted money) and the economic development would be overwhelmingly obvious to anyone who has visited in the past.

-In the rest of this diverse country, the Mayan languages really appears to be hanging on and there are now Mayan deputies in government!
+In the rest of this diverse country, the Mayan languages really appear to be hanging on and there are now Mayan deputies in government!
 Only about 8%, but this is from absolutely nothing.
 Guatemala’s now more stable currency – the Quetzal (named after the magnificent national bird) now proudly exhibits the notes’ value in both Roman & Mayan numerals.

-I take nothing away from the large mestizo population in Guatemala, but wrestling control from the few oligarchic families who have controlled the economy (through brutality, intervention and the once-mightly United Fruit Company), shall only happen with pluralistic economic and political participation.
+I take nothing away from the large mestizo population in Guatemala, but wrestling control from the few oligarchic families who have controlled the economy (through brutality, intervention and the once-mighty United Fruit Company), shall only happen with pluralistic economic and political participation.

-Population growth – as with all the neighbours in the region – is simple out of control.
+Population growth – as with all the neighbours in the region – is simply out of control.
 The Catholic Church competes with the many evangelical, Mormon and JW centres of faith that dot the landscape.
 Many of these Protestant groups entered during the dictatorship of Rios Montt in 1982.
 Others were invited over 100 years ago.

 Montt, who was sponsored by the CIA and a close friend of Jerry Falwell and Pat Robertson is now an old man, but remains controversial in Guatemala (here is a supportive Christian publication grudgingly acknowledging his guilt).